 The Central Processing Unit (CPU) takes the information through input devices like a keyboard or mouse.
 It then processes it to show on your output devices like displays.
 See how important it is to have a fast processor.
 Isn’t it?

-Once you get an average-performing processor, you will end up with lower speed forever.
+Once you get an average-performing processor, you will end up with a lower speed forever.
 Of course, you can surf the internet and work on your programs.
 But, we always recommend going for at least Intel Core i5 or above.

 Commendable Battery Life